 Cyber criminals often focus their attacks on email as a direct line to exploit employees.
 It’s easy to see why, email is such an established and popular attack vector when you consider that, by 2017, the number of email users was around 3.7 billion – approximately half of the worldwide population.
 Despite the adoption of other communication platforms, email is expected to grow 4.4% annually through 2021, taking the total number of email users to over 4.1 billion globally.

 In recent years, the email security threat landscape has transformed.
-With more and more businesses migrating to Office 365, it’s important that they implement the necessary layers of security to fend off modern attacks.
+With more and more businesses migrating to Microsoft 365, it’s important that they implement the necessary layers of security to fend off modern attacks.

 Over a series of blogs, we are going to take an in-depth look at how to protect from the latest and most advanced email security threats.
 We begin in this blog with an overview of what’s hot and what’s not in the modern email threat landscape.